1 Hardware upgrades for cheap bedslingers¶

 Search for:

-More material extruded requires more cooling, that can be archived by either quantity or quality, if we keep an eye on cost and noise.
-Oil / hydraulic fans are cheap and quieter but less preforming, so just get two of them.
-One hi quality ball bearing blower can be noisy like a small jet but it’s more compact if you already have a bed leveling probe.
+More material extruded requires more cooling, that can be archived by quantity or quality, keeping an eye on cost and noise.
+Oil / hydraulic fans are cheap and quite but less performant, hi quality ball bearing blowers can be noisy like a small jet.

 Once again the weight on the gantry is usually not a big deal when compared to the bed so it make sense to look for a double 5015 with lower RPM if you want to save money and have a quiet printer.
 On the other hand one fast blower means less mass to move around but comes with an hi pitch sound and price tag.